Shteb/Kais-NPC-Rebake-LCP/README.md

 Defender | ✓
 Striker | ✓
 Support | ✓
-### Templates
+### Veteran Progress: 100%
-Kai's Grunt rebake will be included due to it functioning more like a class.
-The Veteran rebake will not as it's designed to function with base NPCs and is therefore incompatible with the NPC rebakes.
+Currently using suffixes on the features to notate which class they belong to - this is up in the air.